CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Be mindful of products: Scott recommends avoiding the use of conditioner unless baby’s hair or scalp is dry.
 Moreover, look for products with natural ingredients (like sunflower oil) to naturally help protect and nourish baby’s scalp, advises Benjamin.
 Finally, opt for a gentle tear-free shampoo that doesn’t put stress on baby hair follicles.

-• Avoid accessories and tight hairstyles: As cute as those baby hair accessories can be, it’s best not to use them daily, especially if your child is already experiencing hair loss or having trouble with hair regrowth.
+• Avoid accessories and tight hairstyles: As cute as those baby hair accessories can be, it’s best not to use them daily, especially if your child is already experiencing infant hair loss or having trouble with hair regrowth.
 Using accessories on baby’s hair occasionally is okay, but opt for headbands, hair bands and clips that are soft and won’t pull on baby’s hair when removed.
 Avoid tight ponytails or braids, as they may cause baby hair breakage.

 • Practice tummy time: Scott recommends practicing tummy time with newborns and keeping them safely off their back when they’re awake, as this may help counter some newborn hair loss.
+Aim for at least 30 minutes of tummy time a day.

 • Massage baby’s scalp: Before baby’s hair even comes in, parents can promote better hair growth by brushing and massaging the scalp, as this helps increase blood flow and stimulates hair follicles.
 But “don’t try to use different products and oils to do this, because you can cause allergies in sensitive baby skin,” cautions Phillips-Walker.